Visiting the Centre Safely

 I am a member, can I still bring a friend for half price?

-Yes, this Membership benefit has now been reinstated – one guest per member per visit.
+Yes, adults and seniors may bring a friend for half price – one guest per member per visit.
 Neither you nor your guest need to book online.
 The discounted admission fee will charged at the door on arrival, on the day.

 What time do I need to arrive?